Onefinity CNC is a relatively new entrant in the hobby CNC space that's becoming popular fast.

 The dust collection port is 2.5” in diameter and you can connect any standard shop vac or dust collector.

 It is made of transparent polycarbonate and allows you to view the cutting process.

 The brushes attach to the dust shoe magnetically and can be easily removed for tool changes.

 You get the Woodworker delivered as pre-assembled parts and all you need to do is put them together using the assembly manual provided.

 The assembly, calibration, and software setup will take less than an hour.

 In fact, it probably has the shortest assembly time among all desktop CNC routers that ship as a kit.

 This is great for those who want to get straight to cutting.

-The electronics components are designed to be plug and play and do not take up any time at all to assemble.
+The electronic components are designed to be plug-and-play and do not take up any time at all to assemble.